No alt text defined

 Generally speaking, health insurance premiums are paid monthly.

 Mandatory health insurance premiums makes a sizeable dent in a household's budget.
-For a single person, the average monthly premium is CHF 330.
-For two people, this amount should be doubled, and if children are taken into account, an additional CHF 100 per child should be budgeted for.
-In total, the premiums per month for a family with two children (under 18 years of age) amount to CHF 1,000.
+For a single person, the average monthly premium is 330 CHF.
+For two people, this amount should be doubled, and if children are taken into account, an additional 100 CHF per child should be budgeted for.
+In total, the premiums per month for a family with two children (under 18 years of age) amount to 1,000 CHF.

 There are major differences between insurance policies, excess and the models available with costs varying greatly from canton to canton.
 It is relatively easy to compare insurance policies and providers online.